payu-india/CMS-Chatbot/docs/WEB Integration/custom-checkout-merchant-hosted/collect-payments-with-cards-seamless/index.md

       </td>

       <td>
         `String` Each payment option is identified with a unique bank code at PayU.
 The merchant must post this parameter with the corresponding payment option’s bank code value in it.
-For more information, refer to <a href="card-type-codes-and-supported-banks-for-cards" target="_blank"> Card Type Codes and Supported Banks for Cards</a>.
+For more information, refer to [Card Type Codes and Supported Banks for Cards](doc:card-type-codes-and-supported-banks-for-cards).
       </td>

       <td>